kapezit/rl_item_price_value/README.md

-# Project in-progress: Item value analysis
+# Project: Store value analysis for game [in-progress]

 ## 1.0 Analysis of the different attributes that interact with the value of an item in Rocket League.

-## 2.0 Approach (for now): Segmentation strategy based on trends
+## 2.0 Approach: Segmentation strategy based on trends
+   - Learn about the data available online.
+DONE
+   - Transfer that data into a db.
+DONE
+   - Create backup and clean the data.
+4/29/2022

 ### 2.0.1 Tools:
-   - SQL
+   - MySQL Workbench: database created.
-   - Python
+   - Python thru Visual Studio Code: script created.

 ### 2.0.2 Source of data:
-   - rl.insider.gg
+   - Online website with items trading value.